codebypatrickleung/aws-cdk-for-sap-examples/README.md

 # AWS CDK Examples for SAP

+> This is a copy of work originally done at AWS.
+I am creating this version since my previous work was not associated with my personal GitHub account.

 This repository contains a set of example projects for SAP applications.
 All examples are available in TypeScript.

 ## Table of Contents